This post may contain affiliate links. See our affiliate disclosure for more.

-You, the freelancer, agree that number of hours.
-That can be moderately big commitment if you’re used to being flexible with work, but also gives you the security of receiving all your money at the beginning.
+Being on retainer can be moderately big commitment if you’re used to being flexible with work, but also gives you the security of receiving all your money at the beginning.

 Asking for a deposit or payment the right way

 You’ve identified the situation as one suitable to spread out payments and you’ve picked your strategy.
 There’s one final stage – implementing it.
 Here’s how you do that in three steps:

 Communicating to a client that you want spread-out payments doesn’t have to be difficult.
 If they’re reasonable, a simple explanation of how freelancing works will do.
 You need cash flowing in in order to be able to work.

 Be flexible on the methods, but remain firm on getting paid upfront

 You don’t have to decide on just one of the previously mentioned payment methods listed above for every client.
 Offer your clients alternatives.